tedklin/back-to-basics/README.md

 # Back to basics

-This is an informal compilation of notes and exercises for fundamental skills I'm self-studying, divided into subjects and subdivided into sources.
+This is an informal compilation of notes and exercises for fundamental topics and skills I'm self-studying, divided into subjects and subdivided into sources.

 ## Content